Saturday, 17 May 2025

 If you personally can tell me what PCR stands for and how it works right here and now without looking up Wikipedia (or whatever it is the hell you use to get your “knowledge”), we can talk.
 Until then, stop pretending.
 Every anti-PCR argument I’ve seen is based around a very small number of disproportionately vocal “scientists” getting their knickers in a twist because they got an odd result.
 Rather than reperform the experiment, suddenly the entire system is on trial because they used tap water rather than distilled.

 Again, that’s how science works: you keep doing similar things, teasing out the subtle ways in which the results differ, and actively trying to understand the complicated nuance that reality inevitably descends into.
-What you DON’T do is campaign loudly against a very important (and ingenious) procedure that underpins a huge amount of modern pathology and research with a pissy little experiment or two that you personally got wrong / can’t explain / fucked up.
+What you DON’T do is campaign loudly against a very important (and ingenious) procedure that underpins a huge amount of modern pathology and research with a pissy little experiment or two that you personally got wrong / can’t explain / messed up.

 That’s not science.
 Attracting a lot of eyes to your cause by being deliberately controversial, with no substance to back it up is naked grifting, or at the very least opportunistic self-advertising.
 Historically, neither of these activities have been strongly associated with truth.